SeiryuZ/HemeWeb/proposal/README.md

 [13] Mehrotra, Piyush, et al. "Performance evaluation of Amazon EC2 for NASA HPC applications."
 Proceedings of the 3rd workshop on Scientific Cloud Computing Date.
 ACM, 2012.

 [14] He, Qiming, et al. "Case study for running HPC applications in public clouds."
 Proceedings of the 19th ACM International Symposium on High Performance Distributed Computing.
 ACM, 2010.

+[15] Marwick, Ben.
+"Computational Reproducibility in Archaeological Research: Basic Principles and a Case Study of Their Implementation."
+Journal of Archaeological Method and Theory (2016): 1-27.